chinamike65/hugo-tuolesi/content/book6/book6en.md

 When Nengren marches, his feet are like wonderful lotuses, printing and painting this ground, how can the lotus garden be beautiful?

 2. Buddha's speech merits

 There are sixty-four kinds of merits of the Buddha's speech.

-When the Buddha taught the scriptures, different people asked different questions, and the Buddha could answer all the questions with just one "A" character.
+When the Buddha taught the scriptures, different people asked different questions, and the Buddha could answer all the questions with just one "Ah".

 He never tires of listening to the Dharma taught by the Buddha, and every time he listens to it, he gains incredible results.

-People with different languages ​​ask different questions at the same time, and the Buddha can answer different questions in different languages ​​with a single "A" character.
+People with different languages ​​ask different questions at the same time, and the Buddha can answer different questions in different languages ​​with a single "Ah".

 As said in "Puxian Xingxiangpin":